 There are about 600 mint species to choose from, grow which one you like most!

-There are a few simple needs you need to care about– use a medium sized pot (2-3 gallon would be fine) when growing mint in containers, a wide planter is good as mint spread through runners, and it’ll give space to plant to cover.
+There are a few simple needs you need to care about– use a medium sized pot (2-3 gallon would be fine) when growing mint in containers, a window box would be better as mint spread through runners, and a planter like this will give space to plant to cover.

-Mint can tolerate some shade outside, but it needs a minimum 3-4 hour of direct sunlight to grow well.
-Choose a location where this can receive that much sun and proper air circulation.
+Mint can tolerate some shade outside, but it needs a minimum 3-4 hours of direct sunlight to grow well.
+Choose a location where it can receive that much sun and proper air circulation.
 Near a window or door, if you can keep it on a windowsill or a balcony, it would be best!